jonivalo/blog-app/README.md

 Frontend: React, Tailwind CSS for styling, Firebase Storage for images.

 For setup, install dependencies with `npm install` and start the server with `npm start`.

+Additionally, an automated test suite for the blog is available in the repository: <https://github.com/jonivalo/test-automation-blog>.